Masterbrown/gcse-revision-app/README.md

+you just got the following error in Windsurf - ErrorServer encountered error of type: resource_exhausted.
+Please try again later.

+Do you remember what you were doing?

 # GCSE Computer Science Revision App

 This is a mobile-friendly web application designed to help students revise for their AQA GCSE Computer Science (8525) examination using AI-powered questions and feedback.